Jaylen1009/BSE_Template_Portfolio/index.md

 ﻿# The LED Cyclone game
 I'm working on making a LED Cyclone game.
-I hope to create a game with different colors involve that becomes challenging.
+I hope to create a game that uses different colors and becomes challenging.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|